 Gambier returned to sea and was commanding the Burford 70 from 1758, being present at the capture of Louisbourg that year after sailing out to North America in February.
 In November he voyaged to the Leeward Islands, and in February 1759 was present at the capture of Guadeloupe.
 Returning to Europe, he fought at the Battle of Quiberon Bay on 20 November.
 During the same year he temporarily commanded the Defiance 58.
 In 1761 he served under Commodore Hon.
 Augustus Keppel at the capture of Belleisle, and he remained in the grand fleet with the Burford 70 until leaving her in the early part of 1763.

 In 1766 Gambier was appointed to the guard-ship Yarmouth 66 at Sheerness, and later at Chatham, remaining with her for the next four years.
 By this time he was holding some influence over a fellow rake and intimate, the Earl of Sandwich, who just happened to be the First Lord of the Admiralty.
-Thus despite his manifest unsuitability he was appointed commander-in-chief of the North American station in 1770 with his broad pennant aboard the Salisbury 50, Captain Andrew Barkley.
-In July 1773, with the colonies becoming ever more rebellious, he was eased out of this position and appointed comptroller of the victaulling board, and shortly afterwards became the commissioner of the navy at Portsmouth, which again was a position far above his level of competence.
+Thus, despite his manifest unsuitability he was appointed commander-in-chief of the North American station in July 1770 with his broad pennant aboard the Salisbury 50, Captain Andrew Barkley, arriving at Boston on 10 October, although he then became subordinate to Rear-Admiral John Montagu on that officer’s arrival at Boston on 12 August 1771.
+In July 1773, with the colonies becoming ever more rebellious, he was eased out of this position and appointed comptroller of the Victualling Board, and shortly afterwards became the commissioner of the navy at Portsmouth, which again was a position far above his level of competence.

 On 23 January 1778 Gambier was promoted rear-admiral in accordance with seniority and in March went out to North America as second-in-command to Vice-Admiral Lord Howe with his flag aboard the Ardent 64, Captain George Keppel.
 Ostensibly this appointment was made to get him away from his position at Portsmouth which had assumed far greater importance given the impending war with France.
 It said much for his abilities that the overstretched Howe insisted Gambier remain at New York and not venture out to sea, although to the horror of the government he briefly took over the chief command when Howe returned to England in September 1778 and Vice-Admiral Hon.
 John Byron sailed for Rhode Island and then the West Indies.
 The government had in fact appointed Byron to his command because his second-in-command, Rear-Admiral Hyde Parker, would have been Gambier s subordinate.
-By February 1779, to the relief of all, Gambier had left North America aboard the Ardent, Captain Samuel Clayton, being temporarily succeeded by Captain Sir George Collier.
+On 6 April 1779, to the relief of all, Gambier left North America aboard the Ardent, Captain Samuel Clayton, arriving home at the end of the month and being temporarily succeeded by Captain Sir George Collier.